 ABOUT

 Henry H. Davis is a historian with a BA (Hons) in Classical Studies from the Open University, working independently on Roman history and how it is written.
-His work focuses on elite networks and the exercise of power in the Roman world.

 He has published one book and is currently working on a second.